flatchers/cinema-mate/README.md

 ## Features

-- CRUD operations for movies, orders, and shopping carts
+- CRUD operations for accounts, movies, orders, and shopping carts
-- User authentication and role-based permissions (e.g., moderators)
+- User authentication and role-based permissions (e.g., moderators, admins, users)
 - Payment handling with **Stripe**
 - Asynchronous database operations using **SQLAlchemy Async**
 - Unit and integration tests with **pytest** and **pytest-asyncio**